airbnb/Showkase/README.md

 Here are some ideas that we are thinking about.
 We are also not limited to these and would love to learn more about your use cases.

-- KDoc support so that the KDoc that you added to your `@Composable` functions is also available in the Showkase browser activity.
 - Support for representing more aspects of your design system.
 Think `@ShowkaseColor`, `@ShowkaseTypography`, etc.
 - Hooks for screenshot testing.
 Since all your components are a part of the Showkase browser,